Categories of graphs for operadic structures: Unions of embeddings

 \begin{definition} Suppose that $h\colon H \rightarrowtail G$ and $k\colon K \rightarrowtail G$ are two embeddings.
 An embedding $\ell \colon L \rightarrowtail G$ is called \mydef{a union of $h$ and $k$} if \begin{enumerate} \item $[\ell]$ is an upper bound for both $[h]$ and $[k]$ in the poset $\emb(G)$ (that is, there is a factorization $H \rightarrowtail L \rightarrowtail G$ of $h$ and likewise for $k$), and \item $\ell (V_L) = h(V_H) \cup k(V_K)$. \end{enumerate} \end{definition}

 Unions in this sense are frequently not unique, as we can see in \cref{fig no joins}.

 \begin{example} If $[h] \leq [k]$ in the poset $\emb(G)$, then $k$ is a union of $h$ and $k$. \end{example}

-We now show that if two embeddings have any intersection at all, then they have at least one union.
-This is useful if one wishes to directly construct the active-inert factorizations from \cref{prop U ofs} using only the description of graphical maps from \cref{def new graph map}.
-Existence of unions isn't strictly necessary for the rest of this paper, so the reader may wish to skip ahead to \cref{sec new graph maps}.
+We now show that if two embeddings have any intersection at all, then they have at least one union. \begin{proposition} Suppose $h\colon H \rat G$ and $k\colon K \rat G$ are embeddings.
+If either $h(A_H) \cap k(A_K)$ or $h(V_H) \cap k(V_K)$ is inhabited, then there exists at least one union $\ell \colon L \rat G$ of $h$ and $k$. \end{proposition} This proposition follows from \cref{lem: L is graph} and \cref{lem: ell is embedding} below.
+It is useful if one wishes to directly construct the active-inert factorizations from \cref{prop U ofs} using only the description of graphical maps from \cref{def new graph map}.
+Existence of unions isn't strictly necessary for the rest of this paper, and we recommend skipping ahead to \cref{sec new graph maps} on first reading.

 Suppose we have two embeddings $h\colon H \rightarrowtail G$ and $k\colon K \rightarrowtail G$.
 We can form the pullback

 in the category $\finset^{\mathscr{I}}$.
 The object $J$ will still be a graph, though in general it does not need to be connected.
 In fact, since embeddings are not always monomorphisms, we may have that $J$ is not connected even when $h=k$.
 See \cref{ex loop vertex} below.